561st Network Operations Squadron

 The 561 Network Operations Squadron (NOS), AFCYBER's Workhorse Squadron, is located at Peterson Space Force Base, Colorado Springs, Colorado.
 It is currently under the command of the 690 Cyberspace Operations Group, which is responsible for operating and maintaining the United States Air Force's global enterprise network.
 The 561 NOS mission is to operate the cyberspace security and control system (CSCS) weapon system to deliver mission assurance.
 The 561 NOS and 690 COG report to the 688th Cyberspace Wing, which is currently under the Sixteenth Air Force.
-The 561 NOS was originally assigned to Air Force Space Command but was transferred to Air Combat Command on June 7, 2018.
+The 561 NOS was originally stood up as the 561st Communications Squadron assigned to the 67th Network Warfare Wing under Air Combat Command's 8th Air Force, before being redesignated as the 561 NOS and realigned under Air Force Space Command's 24th Air Force.
+It transferred back to Air Combat Command on 7 June 2018.